sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### Better Code: Human interface

 Abstract: This talk explains the relationship between good code and a good human interface (graphical or otherwise).
-Human interface semantics are tightly coupled with code semantics and improving how we reason about code can have a direct on positive impact on the human interface behavior of the system.
-Part of my “Better Code” series of talks, the goal is “Don’t Lie.”
+Human interface semantics are tightly coupled with code semantics, and improving how we reason about code can have a direct and positive impact on the human interface behavior of the system.
+As part of my "Better Code" series of talks, the goal is "Don't Lie."

 Note: Talk presented at [cppcon 2018](https://cppcon.org/) and [Wargaming.net](https://na.wargaming.net/).